magden/player_attributes/README.md

 Data Flow: The scheduler regularly triggers the dbt pipeline to refresh the user panel in BigQuery.
 After the update, it caches the user panel data in Redis.
 The FastAPI application reads from the Redis cache to provide quick responses to attribute requests.

+#### Second Suggestion: Using Airflow for Task Management
+An alternative approach is to utilize an existing task management platform like Apache Airflow for managing the data pipeline.

+Airflow offers effective task scheduling with complex workflows and dependencies, supports parallel processing for quicker attribute creation, and provides an easy-to-use interface for monitoring task execution and logs, making debugging and maintenance simpler.
+- DAG Creation: Create a DAG for each attribute that needs to be calculated.
+These DAGs are should be designed to run in parallel, allowing for efficient processing.

+- Attribute Calculation: Each DAG executes its tasks to calculate the respective attributes concurrently.

+- Join Task: Once all attribute calculation tasks are complete, a join task is triggered to combine the results and create the user_panel in BigQuery.

+- Cache Update: The final DAG updates the Redis cache with the latest user_panel data, ensuring that the cache is always in sync with the most recent calculations.

 ## Next Steps

 1. **Add Tests**: Implement unit and integration tests to ensure the reliability and correctness of the API and caching mechanisms.